The revolution is permanent noise

 A look back

 Trump has picked up on something fundamental about communication in the USA, and the world of today, something that is not entirely new, but has been boosted by the information rockets.
 First, there is no negative feedback in media matters.
 To misquote Marshal McLuhan, the media themselves are the massage.
 No typos there.
 Or, as the Germans would say about a great event: Dabei sein ist alles.
-The main thing is to be there.
+The main thing is to be involved.
 This is key to understanding how mass communication works.
-This pattern was set by the likes of Coughlin in the 30s, already, Billy Sunday before that, Rush Limbaugh, Sarah Palin (a pre-Trump Trump in female), and the unspeakable publicity chihuahua Milo, whose defense of pedophilia checked his rising alt-right star, but paved the way to many Alabaman Evangelicals accepting Roy Moore, I would argue.
+This pattern was set by the likes of Coughlin in the 30s, already, Amy McPherson in the 20s, Billy Sunday before that, or Joe McCarthy in the 50s, Rush Limbaugh, Glenn Beck, Sarah Palin (a pre-Trump Trump in female), and the unspeakable attention chihuahua Milo, whose defense of pedophilia checked his rising alt-right star, but paved the way to many Alabaman Evangelicals accepting Roy Moore, I would argue.

 The Tin Drum, one of many possible literary references for this administration….

-Secondly, people almost expect big and loud stuff, in fact, a diet of Hollywood films and overacted series have literally trained them for it.
+Secondly, people almost expect big and loud stuff by now.
+In fact, a diet of Hollywood films and overacted series have literally trained them for it.
 Loud candidates are a necessity to avoid boredom setting in.
-There are many things that lost the 2016 election for the Democrats, but one of them was the lack of real, gut-wrenching fanfares from the Hillary campaign.
-There was some push-back, but it remained fairly mild, and for good reason.
-But that is another story (with a stack of notes to work through).
+There are many things that lost the 2016 election for the Democrats, but one of them was the whole “we go high, they go low” command, which put paid to any real, gut-wrenching fanfares from the Hillary campaign.
+The Dems came with white gloves and silver spoons to a hotdog-eating contest.
+There was some push-back, but it remained fairly mild.
+Her running mate, Kaine, daubed Twitter a bit, but didn’t get his delicate rhetoric soiled by harshness.
+I guess they realized that the “deplorables” comment was already too much.
+And it may have been, especially the polite “Oh, I am really sorry, I didn’t mean it…” But that is another story.

 The irresistible vortex

 The Trump camp understood and understands its base well.
 It’s made up in great part of people with little inclination to engage in long and convoluted discussions about policy.
 “Build the wall,” “Maga,” “Lock her up.”
 Fantasies about the old American can-do spirit and the Wild West, hang’em high, and constitutional rights be damned.
 Except for 2A.
 It’s understandably refreshing for many, and probably would be for a majority if Trump had made a genuine effort to bring the country together after such a sordid, acrimonious campaign of conspiracy theories and divisiveness, and having clearly lost the popular vote.
+The traditional “We are all Americans” speech was replaced with “This country is a horror show!
+I am the greatest, best, biggest.”
 The nation was screaming for healing.
 But instead, Trump continued campaigning, cutting the nation in two, re-heating the civil war, essentially.
 He dragged the most abominable anti-administration together, placing total ignoramuses or deep-swamp creatures at the head of government agencies (DeVos?
 Perry?
 Pruitt?
 Mnuchin?
 Is he kidding?) and filled the White House with weird ideologues like Miller and Bannon, or bloviating frauds like Dr. Sebastian Gorka.

 Forget 1984, the resemblance to Animal Farm, however, is quite remarkable….